Quasi-$F$-splitting and smooth weak del Pezzo surfaces in mixed characteristic: Introduction

 \section{Introduction}

+In recent years, algebraic geometry in mixed characteristic has been actively developed (cf.~\cite{BMPSTWW23}, \cite{TY23}, \cite{HLS}).
+Many of the results obtained so far can be regarded as mixed characteristic analogues of those in positive characteristic.
+In this paper, we observe that, in certain situations, mixed characteristic geometry actually exhibits better behavior than its positive characteristic counterpart.
+To explain this phenomenon, we study a mixed characteristic analogue of the notion of quasi-$F$-splitting.

-Quasi-$F$-splitting in mixed characteristic was recently introduced in \cite{Yoshikawa25} as a mixed characteristic analogue of the classical notion of quasi-$F$-splitting in positive characteristic.
-A global analogue of quasi-$F$-splitting in mixed characteristic can be defined in a manner similar to \cite{KTTWYY1} in the positive characteristic setting.
-This provides a new framework for studying birational and cohomological properties of varieties in mixed characteristic by means of Frobenius-theoretic techniques.
+Quasi-$F$-splitting in mixed characteristic was recently introduced by \cite{Yoshikawa25} as an analogue of the notion of quasi-$F$-splitting in positive characteristic due to \cite{Yobuko19}.
+In this paper, we formulate a global analogue of this concept, providing a new framework to study birational and cohomological properties of varieties in mixed characteristic via Frobenius-theoretic techniques.
+As an application, we prove a Kodaira-type vanishing theorem for quasi-$F$-split varieties in mixed characteristic as follows:

+\begin{theoremA}[cf.~\cref{thm:KV-vanishing}] Let $k$ be an algebraically closed field of characteristic $p>0$.
+Let $\var{X}$ be a normal projective variety over $k$ and $X$ a lift of $\var{X}$ over $W(k)$.
+Assume that $X$ is quasi-$F$-split and $X$ is Cohen-Macaulay.
+Let $L$ be a $\Q$-Cartier Weil divisor such that $A:=L-K_X$ is ample.
+Suppose that $\cO_X(-p^eA)$ is Cohen–Macaulay for every $e \geq 0$.
+Then